Setting Up Shop

 But with that being said the good thing about us dietitians is that we don’t need a ton of space to do our thang!
 However, that is really going to depend on the services as well as the populations you plan to cater to.

-Lastly, remember that most landlords will require first and last month’s rent up front as well as a security deposit.
-This means if you go the route of renting on your own you will need to come up with a whole lot of dough-re-me from the get go.
+Lastly, remember that most landlords will require the first and last month’s rent upfront as well as a security deposit.
+This means if you go the route of renting on your own you will need to come up with a whole lot of dough-re-me from the get-go.

 Co-leasing is similar to renting but without the added pressure of all the financial responsibilities falling just on you.
-In this situation you would be teaming up with another individual(s) who is looking for space at the same time as you also in the same area as you.
+In this situation, you would be teaming up with another individual(s) who is looking for space at the same time as you and also in the same area as you.
 You would jointly sign the lease.
-Depending on the exact situation, in addition to splitting the cost of the monthly rent you likely split the cost of utilities, start-up costs, and on-going costs such office cleaning, maintenance and general repairs.
+Depending on the exact situation, in addition to splitting the cost of the monthly rent, you likely split the cost of utilities, start-up costs, and ongoing costs such as office cleaning, maintenance, and general repairs.

 Benefits of Co-Leasing

 The benefits are self-evident.
-Choosing to co-lease can substantially bring down the cost of renting office for your nutrition private practice.
-In co-leasing you would be encouraged to create a legal contract between both leasers that outlines both the financial responsibility as well as how the time would be split in the office space among the leasers.
-Therefore, rather than have to pony up the money for first and last month rents plus a security – you would only need to come up with half of that amount.
-While that stills works out to a pretty penny – it is still much less than you would need to pay if you were renting on your own.
+Choosing to co-lease can substantially bring down the cost of renting an office for your nutrition private practice.
+In co-leasing, you would be encouraged to create a legal contract between both leasers that outlines both the financial responsibility as well as how the time would be split in the office space among the leasers.
+Therefore, rather than have to pony up the money for the first and last month’s rent plus a security deposit equivalent to one month’s rent – you would only need to come up with half of that amount.
+While that still works out to a pretty penny – it is still much less than you would need to pay if you were renting on your own.

 Drawbacks of Co-Leasing